 Who is Red Oak?

 We are a group of Central Texas Heathens interested in building a family-friendly community for the purposes of outreach and observing Heathen religious and cultural traditions.
 We hold 4 open and 4 closed feast days annually.
-We also host an informal meet-and-greet at Central Market on North Lamar, from 2-4 on the second Saturday of each month.
+We also host an informal meet-and-greet, normally at Beverly Sheffield Park in Austin, from 2-4pm on the second Saturday of each month.

 Heathens?
 What is Heathenry?

 Heathenry refers to the collective movements to reconstruct or revive Norse and Germanic folk religions and traditions as complete, culturally sound practices.
 One such example is Ásatrú.
 As the tribes of Northern and Central Europe spread out and mingled with other peoples, they developed regional differences in language, names of the heroes and Æsir, stories and other markers of their culture.
 They retained some common elements such as their values, cup sharing rites and major feasts.
 Heathens celebrate both their shared and distinctive traits.

 You’re linking to an Ásatrú FAQ.
 Are you Ásatrúar, or Heathens?

 The two are not mutually exclusive.
 Therefore, while some of us may be Ásatrúar, we are a fellowship of Heathens.
 Some of us are keenly interested in the traditions of Central Europe.
 Some are more inclined toward Scandinavian cultures.
 Some will pursue the paths tread by ancestors in Russia, England, Scotland, Greenland, the Faroe Islands, Jutland, Gaul or the Iberian peninsula.